Ilsazive-Ruo/PoLixNANO/README.md

 * xgboost

 ## Usage
+* ML_RNA.py: script to fit multitask models for prediction of physicochemical properties of nanoparticles.
-ML_RNA.py: script to fit models for prediction of physicochemical properties of nanoparticles. transfer_fit.py: script to fit equation for prediction of transfection efficiency of nanoparticles.
+* ML_mRNA_single.py: script to fit single task models for prediction of physicochemical properties of nanoparticles.
+* transfer_fit.py: script to fit equation for prediction of transfection efficiency of nanoparticles.
+* predictor.py: a demo for prediction with personalized data

 ## License